MartinN11/2020-ws_domn/slides.md

 * Determine the best solution to satisfy it
 * Build a shared understanding of the solution

-> ensure most valuable and proper functionality of product
+> Ensure most valuable and proper functionality of product

 ---

 ### 2. Concept of Ownership - The Honeycomb - _Products_

-A product owner...
+    The product owner...

  ...is a products key stakeholder

  ...has a vision what to build

-    ...needs to understand users, marketplace, competition and future trends ...has to motivate the team members and communicate
+...needs to understand users, marketplace, competition and future trends

+...has to motivate the team members and communicate

 ---